walra356/CamiFITS.jl/docs/src/pages/manual.md

 procedures typically remain hidden as they are called internally by [`fits_create`](@ref) and [`fits_read`](@ref).

-## Example: Extending a primary FITS file with 3 standard HDUs
+## Example: extending a primary FITS file with 3 standard HDUs

 In this section we demonstrate the [`fits_extend!`](@ref) tool to extend the primary hdu of a FITS object by examples of the three *STANDARD* HDU types